Linyxus/cdot-calculus/getting-started.md

 ### Using a Docker container

-We have built a Docker image containing all necessary prerequisites and pushed it to [Docker Hub](https://hub.docker.com/r/linyxus/cdot-artifact-env).
+We have built a Docker image containing all necessary prerequisites and pushed it to [Docker Hub](https://hub.docker.com/r/linyxus/cdot-proof).

 To use this image, you should first install Docker if it is not installed yet.
-Then, you can launch a container using this image with the following command:
+Then, you can `cd` into the root of the project and launch a container using this image with the proof scripts attached as a volume with `docker-compose`:

 ```
-docker run -it --rm linyxus/cdot-artifact-env
+docker-compose run --rm coq-env
 ```

 You will be attached to the shell of the container after the image gets pulled and the container is launched.
-In the shell, you will be in a Git repository of our proof artifact, with all prerequisites in the environment.
+In the shell, you can `cd` into the `cdot-calculus` directory, with the proof scripts and all prerequisites in the environment.
 You can now compile the proof artifacts following the instructions in the next section.

 The docker image is built on the Coq [Docker image](https://hub.docker.com/r/coqorg/coq/).
-We use [this Dockerfile](https://github.com/Linyxus/cdot-calculus/blob/paper/Dockerfile) to build the image.
+We use [this Dockerfile](https://github.com/Linyxus/cdot-calculus/blob/main/Dockerfile) to build the image.
 Compared to the publicly available Coq image, our image has the TLC library pre-installed and have the Git repository of our proof artifacts.
+We use this [docker-compose.yml](https://github.com/Linyxus/cdot-calculus/blob/main/docker-compose.yml) to launch the container and attach the proof scripts as a volume.

 ## Compiling the Proof